danielfvm/shadow/README.md

 ## Why should I use this?
 There is no reason to use this.
-It is waist of resources, but it is nice to look at.
+It is waist of resources, but it looks good.
 To save resources you can decrease the quality level.

 ## Installation